juice-shop/pwning-juice-shop/part1/happy-path.md

 the list, you find languages with complete translations, the ones below with a "flask"-icon next to them, offer only partial translation.

-If you want to know more about the localization of OWASP Juice Shop, please refer to the [Help with translation](/part3/translation.md) chapter in part III of this book.
+> If you want to know more about (or even help with) the localization of OWASP Juice Shop, please refer to the [Help with translation](/part3/translation.md) chapter in part III of this book.